Engine coolant diagnostic guide

 Milky oil

-Coolant mixing with oil can create a creamy or mayonnaise-like deposit.
+Coolant mixing with oil can create creamy or mayonnaise-like residue.

 Rough running